Lee Cataluna: Gov. Green Still Can't Leave The State

 Of course he literally can.
 Gov. Josh Green can jet off to the East Coast whenever he wants to.

-He’s an ambitious guy with things to do, people to impress, funds to raise, and, apparently, ways of dealing with the mercurial president that no other democrat has ever mastered.
+He’s an ambitious guy with things to do, people to impress, funds to raise, and, apparently, ways of dealing with the mercurial president that no other Democrat has ever mastered.
 (Perhaps it’s all those years of experience as an emergency room physician talking down freaked out people during their most unhinged moments.
-Whatever magic it required, Green secured FEMA funding for the recent flooding as though he was the loyal leader of a ruby red state.)
+Whatever magic it required, Green secured FEMA funding for the recent flooding as if he was the loyal leader of a ruby red state.)

 “In light of recent events and to ensure steady leadership for our state during this time, I have canceled out-of-state travel for this month,” Green said.

-That statement served two purposes: It sent the message to Hawaiʻi residents that the Gov was holding things steady amid the roiling intrigue, and it let Luke know that the Green was putting distance between himself and her mess.
+That statement served two purposes: It sent the message to Hawaiʻi residents that the gov was holding things steady amid the roiling intrigue, and it let Luke know that the Green was putting distance between himself and her mess.

 Last week, in rapid succession, Luke dropped her reelection campaign, revealed she had received a target letter from the Attoney General’s Office, and was asked by Green to take unpaid leave immediately.